 - Patch test: Always do a patch test 48 hours before using toner to check for allergic reactions.

-- Strand test: Test the formula on a small hidden section first so you can confirm timing and make sure it does not turn out too dark.
+- Strand test: Test the formula on a small, hidden section first so you can confirm the timing and make sure it does not turn out too dark.

 - Wear gloves.
 Work in a well-ventilated area.
-Avoid contact with eyes and broken or irritated scalp.
+Avoid contact with your eyes or a broken or irritated scalp.

-- If you feel burning, swelling, or trouble breathing, rinse immediately and seek medical help.
+- If you experience burning, swelling, or trouble breathing, rinse immediately and seek medical help.

 Purchase a Demi-Permanent Ash Hair Color

-You can purchase a demi-permanent ash hair color at most beauty supplies.
-I would recommend going to a store that is specifically a beauty supply store, rather than purchasing hair color at a grocery store or other nonspecific store.
+You can purchase a demi-permanent ash hair color at most beauty supply stores.
+I would recommend going to a beauty supply store rather than purchasing hair color at a grocery store or another general retailer.

 One of my personal favorites is Shades EQ by Redken, but it is a professional-only product in many places, so it may not be easy to find.